ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-9-1.md

 ## Conclusion

 Applying network science and complexity theory at the organizational level can revolutionize decision-making processes.
 By understanding the organizational network, leveraging complexity theory principles, and utilizing appropriate tools and techniques, organizations can enhance their decision-making capabilities, adapt to changing circumstances, and navigate complex environments with confidence.
-In the next chapter, we will delve into the application of these concepts at the strategic level.